Air Fryer Recipe

 Method

-1. Blanch the gnocchi by boiling in salted water until they float, then drain.
+1. Blanch the gnocchi in salted boiling water until they float to the surface, then drain well.

-2. Melt butter with sage leaves in a saucepan over medium-low heat until sage is crispy, then stir in lemon zest and set aside.
+2. Melt the butter with the sage leaves in a saucepan over a medium-low heat until the sage is crisp, then stir in the lemon zest and set aside.

-4. Toss blanched gnocchi in sage butter to coat.
+4. Toss the blanched gnocchi in the sage butter until coated.

-6. Serve with additional lemon zest and Parmesan if desired.
+6. Serve with extra lemon zest and Parmesan, if desired.

 Why this works in an air fryer